 \section{Surface Brightness}

-We employed two methods to measure the mean surface brightness (SB) for each target.
-First is the direct subtraction method, since we have background observations at greater than $2r_{200}$ performed within 10 days of each target observation enabling us to measure the NXB background well.
-In this method, the SB is computed for both the target and the corresponding background observations and the net value is the difference between the two.
-The second method involves modeling the spectra of both the target and the background, and the surface brightness is determined from the best-fit model parameters for the group emission.
+Two methods were employed to measure the mean SB for each target.
+First is the direct subtraction method, since there are background observations at greater than $2.04r_{200}$ performed within 10 days of each target observation enabling the non-X-ray background (NXB) to be measured well.
+In this method, the SB is computed for both the target and their corresponding background observations, and the net value is the difference between the two.
+The second method involves modeling the spectra of both the target and background observations, and the SB is determined from the best-fit model parameters for the group emission.